Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### 4. Accessibility

 - alternative text/labels used to enable screen readers to provide information
-- contrasting is used to have the best possible visibility for the user
+- contrasting is used to have the best possible visibility for the user with undistracted foregrounds and legible content
-- Accessibility for the visually impaired (color blindness) was tested with Google Lighthouse
+- Accessibility for the visually impaired (color blindness) was tested with Google Lighthouse.
+Lighthouse resulted in 100% for accessibility

 ### Automated Testing (Code Validation and Lighthouse testing)